 A few days after that, a small box arrived for Jeremy.
 It contained a few papers and a note:

 Here are some papers about the war.
 I was in the 95th Bombardment Group, in the Army Air Forces.
 That was before there was a separate Air Force.

-Jeremy’s grandfather’s enlistment and discharge papers were in the box, along with a photograph of a two-engined airplane with its crew standing in front of it.
-The airplane had a rather risqué pinup girl painted on its nose, with the name “My Little Chickadee” underneath.
+Jeremy’s grandfather’s enlistment and discharge papers were in the box, along with a photograph showing part of a two-engined airplane with its crew standing in front of it.
+The airplane had a rather risqué pinup girl painted on its nose, with the name “My Little Chickadee” next to her.
 Celeste looked at the picture with Jeremy, and she recognized her father.
 “This one is Grandpa,” she said, pointing at the second man from the left.
-The man was wearing a leather jacket and sunglasses.
-He had a big grin on his face, and he was holding a little American flag.
+“See how serious he looks?
+He was always like that.”

 “Aw, Mom, this isn’t enough,” cried Jeremy, downcast.
 “I need lots more stuff before I can write a report.”